cbpark/ptc-cluster/docs/specification.md

 yum list installed
 ```

 The physics softwares such as [ROOT](http://root.cern.ch/) and [Pythia](http://home.thep.lu.se/Pythia/) are provided through [Environment Modules](http://modules.sourceforge.net/).
 See the page of [Environment modules](modules.md).

-Note that Mathematica is not installed and it will never be.
-We have a dedicated workstation server for that.
-And, the Fortran 77 (`g77`) compiler is not supported any longer.
+Note that Mathematica is not installed and it will never be since we have a dedicated workstation server for that.
+And, the Fortran 77 compilers such as `g77` are not supported any longer.
+Update your codes or contact the developer so that they can be compiled by modern Fortran compilers.
+The Intel C++ and Fortran compilers are not installed as they are not free software and our budget is limited.

 ## SSH connection